MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-an-app.md

 ---
 author: Xansky
 ms.assetid: DAF92881-6AF6-44C7-B466-215F5226AE04
-description: Use this method in the Microsoft Store submission API to retrieve information about a specific app that is registered to your Windows Dev Center account.
+description: Use this method in the Microsoft Store submission API to retrieve information about a specific app that is registered to your Partner Center account.
 title: Get an app
 ms.author: mhopkins
 ms.date: 02/28/2018